 - Mixed or a combination of both types

-Sleep related bruxism is usually diagnosed by either the patient (with changes to their teeth or jaws or pain symptoms), the dentist (with clinical signs such as premature failure of fillings, abfraction lesions etc.) or by a sleep specialist during a sleep study.
+Sleep-related bruxism is usually diagnosed by either the patient (with changes to their teeth or jaws or pain symptoms), the dentist (with clinical signs such as premature failure of fillings, abfraction lesions, etc.), or by a sleep specialist during a sleep study.
 Most sleep-related bruxism goes undetected.

 It has been proposed for a sub-classified into three subtypes:

 Dental radiographs can identify the effects on the jaws from sleep bruxism.
-The following image shows a panorex (orthopantomograph) of a normal patient.
-The second shows the effects of sleep bruxism.
+The following image shows a panorex (orthopantomogram) displaying some of the effects of sleep-related bruxism.
 The first demonstrates calcified stylomandibular ligaments (ligaments that restrict the range of motion of the lower jaw to normal movements) and antigonial notching or a bend in the lower jaw caused by tonic sleep bruxism (clenching type) involving the masseter and medial pterygoid muscles.
 The lower border of the mandible should be straight and not bent as seen.
 The ligaments are soft tissue and should not show on a radiograph.
 This is termed Eagle’s Syndrome.
 They should not be seen on a radiograph, but in sleep-related bruxism, they may calcify or harden (showing on radiographs).

-SB does not require a sleep study for diagnosis and treatment, a dentist can diagnose this and treat it in their office from the signs and symptoms observed.
-If the dentist suspects a concurrent sleep disorder, they are obliged to refer the patient for an overnight supervised sleep study at a sleep laboratory, to ensure all the sleep problems are being addressed.
-There are medical conditions that have bruxism as a symptom ( such as faciomandibular myoclonus, SRBD, RBD, abnormal swallowing, gastro-esophageal reflux, night terrors, confusional arousals, dyskinetic jaw movements persisting in sleep (dystonia, tremor, chorea, dyskinesia), and, rarely, in sleep-related epilepsy).
+SRB does not require a sleep study for diagnosis and treatment, a dentist can diagnose this and treat it in their office from the signs and symptoms observed.
+If the dentist suspects a concurrent sleep disorder, such as sleep apnea, they are obliged to refer the patient for an overnight supervised sleep study at a sleep laboratory, to ensure all the sleep problems are being addressed.
+There are medical conditions that have bruxism as a symptom ( such as faciomandibular myoclonus, SRBD, RBD, abnormal swallowing, gastroesophageal reflux (GERD), night terrors, confusional arousals, dyskinetic jaw movements persisting in sleep (dystonia, tremor, chorea, dyskinesia), and, rarely, in sleep-related epilepsy).
 Some medications can initiate or worsen existing sleep-related bruxism by increasing levels of serotonin in the brain.
-If the dentist is unsure, a sleep study is the always the best course of action.
+If the dentist is unsure, a home sleep study is always the best course of action.

-Sleep studies can accurately record sleep bruxism if equipped to record this (with an EMG module to record muscle activity).
-The following tracings are an actual patient’s recordings using a 12 channel Type 3 sleep monitor (Medibyte Event) with electromyographic (EMG) muscle recording module.
-The first is a tracing of normal sleep and the second demonstrates numerous sleep bruxism bursts (click to enlarge).
+Sleep studies can accurately record sleep-related bruxism if equipped to record this (with an EMG module to record muscle activity).
+The following tracings are actual patient recordings using a 12-channel Type 3 sleep monitor (Medibyte Event) with electromyographic (EMG) muscle recording module.
+The first is a tracing of normal sleep and the second demonstrates numerous sleep-related bruxism bursts (click to enlarge).

 In the second tracing above, the amplitude or amount of force being generated is in the range of 10-14 x the normal maximum bite when awake.
 These bruxism events or bursts can occur hundreds of times per night, disturbing the patient’s sleep.
 The Epworth Sleepiness Scale is used to screen patients for excessive sleepiness.
 With OSA it is >10.
-With only Sleep Bruxism patients score in the 6-9 range for sleepiness qualifying it as a true sleep disorder and quantifying the disturbed sleep associated with sleep-related bruxism.
+With sleep-related bruxism patients score in the 6-9 range for sleepiness qualifying it as a true sleep disorder and quantifying the disturbed sleep associated with sleep-related bruxism.

-SB can be destructive to the teeth, the supporting bone and gum tissues, the TMJ complex including the neck, and the musculature.
-The effects often result in hypersensitivity of the teeth to temperatures, headaches (particularly in the temple region upon waking), repeated damage to the teeth and sleep disruption.
-SB can jam cranial sutures affecting normal CSF flow (from the ventricles of the brain through the spinal cord).
+Sleep-related bruxism can be destructive to the teeth, the supporting bone and gum tissues, the TMJ complex including the neck, and the musculature.
+The effects often result in hypersensitivity of the teeth to temperatures, headaches (particularly in the temple region upon waking), repeated damage to the teeth, and sleep disruption.
+Sleep-related bruxism can jam cranial sutures affecting normal CSF flow (from the ventricles of the brain through the spinal cord).
 These excessive forces cause shifting of the teeth and can relapse orthodontic treatment.

 This condition is usually diagnosed when a patient brings the symptoms up to the attention of their dentist or doctor.
-In younger healthy patients with SB, there is less sleep disruption.
-Often jaw muscle pain affecting the massater (main cheek muscle) and temporalis (the muscle on the side of the head) muscles are reported with associated morning headaches.
+In younger healthy patients with sleep-related bruxism, there is less sleep disruption.
+Often jaw muscle pain affecting the masseter (main cheek muscle) and temporalis (the muscle on the side of the head) muscles are reported with associated morning headaches.
 Fatigue in the muscles and limitation is opening upon waking are common with sleep-related bruxism.
 Recent studies have shown that younger patients (25-35) are present with more pain symptoms (tooth sensitivity, headaches, TMJ pain, muscle soreness), whereas patients 35+ present with more dental damage, antigonial notching, coronoid elongation, and other bone abnormalities.

-SB can shorten the life of an OSA appliance.
-Acrylic appliances can break under the increased force of SB.
-This is a concern as small pieces of broken appliance may be swallowed or aspirated into the lungs during sleep.
+Sleep-related bruxism can shorten the life of any standard OSA or bruxism appliance.
+Acrylic appliances can break under the increased force of sleep-related bruxism.
+This is a concern as small pieces of the broken appliance may be swallowed or aspirated into the lungs during sleep.
 The Luco Hybrid OSA Appliance is designed to withstand this and breakage is extremely rare (less than 3 cases in 3000).
-Because of this, this appliance can last in excess of 4 years with some lasting much longer.
+Because of this, this appliance can last in excess of 3 years with some lasting much longer.

-There are a number of signs and symptoms related to SB.
-It should be noted however, that some people with SB have very few symptoms and only experience disturbances in sleep.
-The following table outlines the signs and symptoms of SRB commonly seen:
+There are several signs and symptoms related to sleep-related bruxism.
+It should be noted, however, that some people with this condition demonstrate very few symptoms and only experience disturbances in sleep.
+The following table outlines the signs and symptoms of sleep-related bruxism commonly seen:

 |Unpleasant tooth and muscle sensations||Flattening or excessive wear of the teeth|